 See the following nutritional information for 100 grams of jello:

 This amount of sugar is very unhealthy and can lead to spikes in blood sugar.
-However, the calories and amount of carbs in sugar free jello might be better for weight loss and keto, but it’s still not recommended due to the lack of nutrients.
+Although the calories and carbs in sugar-free jello might seem appealing for weight loss and keto diets, its consumption is still not recommended due to the lack of essential nutrients.7

 Not to mention, there’s not many micronutrients (vitamins and minerals) or macronutrients (carbohydrates, fats, and proteins) in jello.
 And the sodium in jello is 22% of the recommended daily values.